web-packages/web_touch_ripple/README.md

 ## How to apply ripple element
 Please referance to this code!

+### Staticly
+This is a solution of converting a string into a function and using it.

+> Not recommended to use it in this way and it can mainly be used for debugging purposes.

 ```html
 <!-- Called when the user taps or clicks. -->
 <touch-ripple ontap="console.log('hello world!')">